Our PR Campaigns During COVID Captured Media Attention and Boosted Awareness

-Public relations programs were the first budget items that were cut at the start of the COVID-19 pandemic.
-We feared our client’s would be one of them.
-We had just created a six-month PR plan, before the lockdowns, school closures and shelter-in-place mandates.
-Now, our PR plan was useless.
-I strongly urged the client to stick with his PR commitment and promised we’d find opportunities to increase awareness by showcasing their experts’ hard work.
-We adjusted our PR strategy and targeted journalists who’d want to hear how this nonprofit helped public school students, parents, teachers and staff adjust to life during COVID through a variety of educational, mental health and community support.
+For instance, we pivoted our PR strategy and targeted journalists who’d want to hear how this nonprofit helped public school students, parents, teachers and staff navigate through COVID with a variety of educational, mental health and community support.
 We applied the same tactics for our business clients by identifying relevant COVID topics and offering their experts to the media.
 Happily, our strategy and tactics paid off.

 - Closely follow developing stories and add offer your organization’s viewpoint.
-We’ve used this tactic a lot during the COVID-19 pandemic to get clients quoted in the press.
+The team at our Chicago PR agency deployed this tactic a lot during the COVID-19 pandemic to get clients quoted in media.
 By emailing ideas to reporters, we placed this education-related story about a client helping prevent high school dropouts.
 Another client made business news for helping companies stressed by the fallout from COVID.
 And another was featured on local TV.

 - Offer reporters a unique angle.
 In 2021, the year began with sad stories about the spike in suicides brought on by COVID-19’s isolation and depression.
 Our client offered free Youth Mental Health First Aid classes, which offered hope to parents and teachers.
 Seven news outlets reported on the classes and interviewed our expert.
 You can see the news here.